hku-ect/IsadoraUserActors/README.md

 ### Recieve Rigidbody.iua

 This user actor is a comibnation of the Multi OSC listenr.iua and the QuarternionToEuler.iua.
 It will recieve an OSC message from the [NATNET2OSC bridge](https://github.com/hku-ect/NatNet2OSCbridge) and already converts the incoming Quarternion to Euler angles.

+### RadiusCheck.iua3

+This user actor checks position A to Position B and returns distance to center, enter radius, exit radius and percentage from radius (100%) to center (0%)